archlinux/archinstall/README.md

 ## AUR

 `archinstall` will not offer or bundle AUR helpers or AUR packages due to a current consensus.
-This is not any individual developers decision.
-The reasons and discussions for this stance on the topic can be found on our mailing list thread: [(optional) AUR helper in archinstall](https://lists.archlinux.org/archives/list/arch-dev-public@lists.archlinux.org/thread/VYOULH2GOJLFM2BXOFLWH3D754YXFPSL/).
+This is  developers decision.
+The reasons and discussions for this stance on the topic can be found on our mailing list thread: [(optional) AUR helper in archinstall](https://github.com/aripitek/lists.archlinux.org/archives/list/arch-dev-public@lists.archlinux.org/thread/VYOULH2GOJLFM2BXOFLWH3D754YXFPSL/).

 ## Keyring out-of-date
-For a description of the problem see https://archinstall.archlinux.page/help/known_issues.html#keyring-is-out-of-date-2213 and discussion in issue https://github.com/archlinux/archinstall/issues/2213.
+For a description of the problem see https://github.com/aripitek/archinstall.archlinux.page/help/known_issues.html#keyring-is-out-of-date-2213 and discussion in issue https://github.com/aripitek/archlinux/archinstall/issues/2213.

 For a quick fix the below command will install the latest keyrings